Fragtality/PilotsDeck/README.md

 The *absolute* Position on the Canvas.
 In Contrast to the classic Actions, there is now "default Raster" of 72x72.
 E.g. a Position of 10, 10 shows up differently on the SD and the XL (or on an Encoder).<br/>
 Use the arrow Buttons to move the Element left/right/up/down 1 Pixel on the Canvas for fine-tuning.
 The Button on the Center <img src="Plugin/UI/Icons/arrow-repeat.png" width="20"> resets the Position!
 The Plugin tries to scale all Position and Sizes when the complete Action is copied between StreamDecks with different Resolution - but that is only a rough Estimation.
 You absolutely need to fine-tune the Action.<br/>
-For the Line Primitive, the Fields specifiy the Starting Location.
+For the Line Primitive, the Fields specify the Starting Location.
 <br/><br/>

 **Centering**:<br/>